-Many over-the-counter (OTC) acne products are available to treat mild to moderate acne or periodic breakouts.
-They include cleansing lotions, gels, foams and towelettes, leave-on products, and treatments or kits.
-How do you know which one is best for you?
+You can buy many acne medications at the store to treat mild to moderate acne and prevent breakouts.
+They include cleansing lotions, gels, foams and towelettes, leave-on products, and kits.
+How do you know which products are best for you?

-Before you decide, learn how OTC acne products work and what ingredients to look for.
-Then develop a gentle skin care regimen to treat and prevent acne.
+Before you decide, learn how acne medications work and what ingredients to look for.
+Then develop gentle skin care habits to help treat and prevent acne.

 Active ingredients in acne products

 Acne products work in different ways, depending on their active ingredients.
-Some OTC acne products work by killing the bacteria that cause acne inflammation.
-Others remove excess oil from the skin or speed up the growth of new skin cells and the removal of dead skin cells.
-Some acne products do a combination of these things.
+Some work by killing acne-causing bacteria.
+Others remove excess oil from the skin or speed the growth of new skin cells and the removal of dead skin cells.
+Some acne products try to do all these things.

-Here are common active ingredients found in OTC acne products and how they work to treat acne.
+Here are common active ingredients found in acne products used on the skin and how they work.

 - Alpha hydroxy acids.
+Alpha hydroxy acids are synthetic versions of acids derived from sugar-containing fruits, sugar cane or milk.
 Two types of alpha hydroxy acids that are used in nonprescription acne products are glycolic acid and lactic acid.
-Alpha hydroxy acids are synthetic versions of acids derived from sugar-containing fruits.
-They treat acne by helping to remove dead skin cells and reduce inflammation.
-Alpha hydroxy acids also stimulate the growth of new, smoother skin.
-This helps improve the appearance of acne scars and gives the impression of smaller pores.
+They treat acne by removing dead skin cells and calming inflamed skin.
+Alpha hydroxy acids also spur the growth of new, smoother skin.
+This helps improve the look of acne scars and pores.

-The acne product that's best for you depends on many factors, including your skin type, the type and severity of your acne, and your skin care preferences.
-Here are some general guidelines for choosing and using acne products:
+The acne products that are best for you depends on your skin type, acne type and skin care preferences.
+Here are some general guidelines for choosing and using topical nonprescription acne products:

 - Start with lower strength acne products.
-This can help minimize redness, dry skin and other skin problems.
-If needed, slowly — over several weeks — increase the strength of the product you use and how often you use it.
-This helps your skin adjust to the treatment gradually.
+This can help minimize inflamed, dry skin and other problems.
+If needed, slowly increase the strength of the product you use and how often you use it.
+Do this over several weeks.
+This helps your skin adjust to the treatment.

-- Use products with different active ingredients to treat stubborn acne.
-Acne ingredients work in different ways, so you may find it helpful to use varying products and ingredients to treat stubborn acne.
-Apply one product in the morning and a different one at night to prevent skin irritation.
+- Use more than one product.
+To treat stubborn acne, you might find it helpful to use more than one product, each with a different active ingredient or combination of ingredients.
+You might apply one product in the morning and a different one at night to help prevent skin irritation.

 - Be patient.
-Treating acne with acne products takes time and patience.
-It may take two or three months of daily use of an acne product to see results.
-And acne may look worse before it gets better.
+Treating acne with topical products that are available without a prescription takes time and patience.
+It may take 2 to 3 months of daily use before you see results.
+And acne may worsen before it gets better.

 Skin care tips when using acne products